alejandrosanchezbecerra/qtm151spring2023/README.md

 ## Advanced Setup

-If you are a previous Python user, or if you are experiencing issues with installing Python, go to
+If you are a previous Python user, or if you are experiencing issues with running Python, go to

 "Computing Environment" > "Desktop/Labtop version (recommended)" > "(optional) environment management"